Repair vs Total Loss: How Insurance Decides Your Car's Fate

 • Prior accident history on Carfax

-Most insurers rely on third-party data vendors that aggregate local used vehicle sales to benchmark your car's value.
-If you believe their ACV estimate is too low, you can counter with Kelley Blue Book values, recent comparable listings, and documentation of any upgrades.
-See our full guide on actual cash value vs. replacement cost to understand how each affects your payout.
+If you believe the ACV estimate is too low, counter with Kelley Blue Book values, NADA Guides data, recent comparable local listings, and documentation of any upgrades.
+See our full guide on replacement cost vs. actual cash value to understand how each affects your payout, and our ACV payout guide to understand exactly what factors drive your settlement amount.

 The Repair Estimate Process

 Once the adjuster completes their inspection, they generate a repair estimate and compare it against your car's ACV.
+Modern vehicles equipped with advanced driver assistance systems (ADAS) — cameras, sensors, and radar — can add hundreds to thousands of dollars in calibration costs alone, making even seemingly minor repairs tip toward a total loss.
 If the estimate is close to the threshold, consider:

 • Getting 2–3 independent repair quotes from licensed shops

-• Asking the adjuster to document all line items in their estimate
+• Asking the adjuster to document all line items in their estimate, including ADAS recalibration

 • Requesting a re-inspection if you believe damage was missed